Published 26 November 2019

 Swinging the Pendulum Towards the Politics of Production: Animal-Based Food and Environmental Justice

-Dr Wadiwel will explore the impact of animal agriculture on climate, planetary health and justice, and the issues with focussing on individualised responsibility, rather than structural and institutional reform.
+Dr Wadiwel will explore the impact of animal agriculture on climate, planetary health and justice, and the issues with focusing on individualised responsibility, rather than structural and institutional reform.

 “Animal-based foods are an increasing source of global concern due to their climate impact.
 There are now almost daily calls from scientists for humans to reduce their consumption of meat and dairy products, and an increased interest in vegetarian and vegan diets.
 However, so far, many of these demands for change call for consumers to make individual choices, rather than exploring the institutional or structural drivers of growing per capita meat and dairy consumption.
 This talk seeks to swing the pendulum of public discussion from the politics of consumption towards the politics of production.